cranganath003/Sample_Java_Project/README.md

 3. TestNG plugin should be installed in Eclipse.
 4. Cucumber plugin should be installed in Eclipse.

-Please refer 'Installation Documents' folder for further information
+Please refer 'Installation Documents' folder for more information.

 Steps to import Project into Eclipse Workspace: